kbsimms/ijab2025_econ/README.md

 6. Follow existing code structure and naming conventions
 7. Add comprehensive docstrings with type hints
 8. Document all constraints clearly
+9. Add inline comments for complex logic (but avoid overcrowding)
+10. Update this README with any new features or changes

+### Code Documentation Standards
+- **File-level docstrings:** Explain what the file does in plain language
+- **Function docstrings:** Include purpose, parameters, returns, and any exceptions
+- **Inline comments:** Use sparingly, only for complex logic that isn't self-explanatory
+- **Type hints:** Include for all function parameters and return values

 ## Version History